Initialize the client

 Properties API methods support optional transactions for atomic operations:

-# Using a transaction
+# Using a transaction with explicit commit

 # Perform multiple property-related operations

-property_to_delete = client.properties.find(
+property_to_delete = db.properties.find(

 {"where": {"name": "temp_property"}},